d0064/PixelWar/utils/osm-tiles/README.md

 # OSM tiles
-This osm tiles and pictures are just informational, they don't get used for creating the map on directly on pixelplanet.fun.
+This osm tiles and pictures are just informational, they don't get used for creating the map on directly on PixelWar.fun.

 ## Download zoomlevel 5
 1. download tiles